 Whilst looking for cheap airfare to your destination, I advise that you look at multiple cities and find cheap flights – even if that city isn’t in your targeted country.
 You can easily fly between capitals in Europe on the cheap, or take a super-cheap bus.

-Insider tip: Those budget-friendly flights often charge an arm and a leg for baggage.
-If you just travel with hand lugagge, you’ll save money and spend less time in the airports.
+Note: Those “budget-friendly flights” often charge an arm and a leg for baggage.
+If you just travel with hand luggage, you’ll save money and spend less time in the airports.
 That means more time to actually visit Europe.

 If you want to travel long-term in Europe, then you may need a Visa.
 Entry and Visa requirements vary between different European countries although many of them do follow broadly similar criteria.

 Citizens of the US, Canada, Australia, New Zealand, and Singapore can usually obtain visas for most European countries on arrival.
 It can be significantly harder for everybody else.
-Overstaying visas is not recommended.
+Overstaying visas is not recommended, unless you wanna be slapped with a big fine and an ugly overstay stamp.

 It is very wise to work out which countries you wish to visit and check their individual entry requirements before you set off.
 Regarding overland travel, note that even if you are only passing through a country en route to another, entry requirements will still apply.